Diocese of Luçon

-The Roman Catholic Diocese of Luçon (Latin: Dioecesis Lucionensis; French: Diocèse de Luçon) is a diocese of the Latin Church of the Roman Catholic Church in France.
-Its see is Luçon Cathedral in the commune of Luçon.
+The Diocese of Luçon (Latin: Dioecesis Lucionensis; French: Diocèse de Luçon) is a Latin Church diocese of the Catholic Church in France.
+Its seat is the cathedral of Nôtre-Dame in the commune of Luçon.
 The diocese comprises the department of Vendée.
-Created in 1317 out of the diocese of Poitiers, its existence was interrupted during the French Revolution, but it was restored in 1821, along with the Bourbon restoration.
+Created in 1317 out of the diocese of Poitiers, its existence was interrupted during the French Revolution, but it was restored in 1821, following the Bourbon restoration and a new concordat with the Holy See.

+Since 2002, the diocese has been a suffragan of the Archdiocese of Rennes, after transferral from the Archdiocese of Bordeaux.
+From May 2018, the bishop of Luçon is François Jacolin.

+In 2021, in the Diocese of Luçon there was one priest for every 2,082 Catholics.

 History

-The monastery of Luçon was founded in 682 by Ansoald, Bishop of Poitiers, who placed it under the government of St. Philibert (616-684).
+The monastery of Luçon was founded in 682 by Ansoald, Bishop of Poitiers, who placed it under the government of St. Philibert (616–684).
 The monk, having been expelled from Jumièges, established the monastery of the Black Benedictines on the Isle of Her (Noirmoutiers) around 674, of which Luçon was at first a dependency, probably as a priory.
 The monastery of Luçon was burned to the ground by the Northmen in May 853, and was still in ruins in 877.
 The list of the abbots of Notre Dame de Luçon begins about the middle of the eleventh century.

 In 1317, Pope John XXII engaged in a major restructuring of the episcopal organization of southern and western France, both in territory governed by the King of France and territory governed by the King of England.
 On 13 August 1317, in the Bull Sane Considerantes, he divided the diocese of Poitiers, creating the new dioceses of Luçon and Maillezais.
 His stated reason was the large size of the diocese of Poitiers and its large population, which made it difficult for only one bishop to provide all the spiritual services needed.
 The Abbot of Luçon, Pierre de La Veyrie (Vereya), was named the first bishop of Luçon.
 He was consecrated in Avignon on 20 November 1317 by Cardinal Berengarius Fredoli, Bishop of Porto.